Powerlearnproject/se-assignment-day-2-git-and-github-T4godfrey/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=18370202&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
-Version Control Concepts: Version control is a system for tracking changes to files (especially code) over time.
-Core ideas include repositories (storage for project files), commits (snapshots of changes), branching (parallel development paths), and merging (integrating changes).
+ Version control is a system for tracking changes to files over time.Supports diffrent actions like, repositories ,commits, branching,and merging.
 It ensures history is preserved and collaboration is seamless.

-Why GitHub is Popular: GitHub builds on Git, a distributed version control system, adding a user-friendly interface, cloud hosting, and collaboration tools like pull requests and issues.
-Its community features and integration with development workflows make it a go-to for managing code versions.
+Popularity.
+Being a distributed version control system.
+Having a user-friendly interface suppoorting cloud hosting for easy access.

+Project Integrity.
+Version control prevents data loss as the plartform for storage of the project is no localised.
-Maintaining Project Integrity: Version control prevents data loss, tracks who changed what, and enables rollbacks to stable states, ensuring consistency across team efforts.
+Has support for and enables rollbacks to stable states, ensuring consistency across team efforts.
-Setting Up a New GitHub Repository

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
 Process: